Dating as a Widow: Lies We Believe About Being Unwanted | Hope Speaker

 You are not too late.

 You are deeply seen and deeply loved.
-And when you live from that place, it changes everything.
+When you live from that place, everything changes—including how dating as a widow unfolds.

 With you,